-The fund's sustainable investment objective was attained by constructing and operating onshore wind and solar farms.
+The fund's sustainable investment objective was attained by constructing and operating onshore wind farms.
 Prior to any investment made during the reference period, the manager ensured that good governance and minimum social safeguards were followed by engaging the investees to follow the manager's policies and practices.
+The manager's policy is to make controlled investments, whereby the manager has full ability to implement the policies on the activities of the investees and underlying investments.
 In addition, the manager conducted comprehensive environmental due diligence to identify possible sustainability risks and material principle adverse impacts, assessed physical climate change risks and identified adaptation plans if material risks occurred.
-The manager has set up websites for new investments made during the reference period for to ensure transparent communication with internal and external stakeholders.
+The manager has set up websites for new investments made during the reference period to ensure transparent communication with internal and external stakeholders.
 The websites have an anonymous grievance mechanism.
 Received grievances were handled accordingly.
 The manager assesses the investments' renewable energy production capacity and aims to maximize it (sustainability indicator - energy production capacity).
-The made investments have a project-specific environmental and social monitoring plan that includes the main findings from the assessments and plans developed prior to investments.
+The made investments have a projectspecific environmental and social monitoring plan that includes the main findings from the assessments and plans developed prior to investments.
 This plan assesses the potential impacts of the project during its life cycle, it will help to minimise the principal adverse impacts and state clearly the responsibilities of different parties.
 To ensure comprehensive stakeholder engagement, the different stakeholders are identified, and a plan is drafted for interaction with identified stakeholders and to monitor actions taken.